 - 305.6.
 The basic land types are Plains, Island, Swamp, Mountain, and Forest.
 If an object uses the words "basic land type," it's referring to one of these subtypes.
 A land with a basic land type has the intrinsic ability "{T}: Add [mana symbol] to your mana pool," even if the text box doesn't actually contain that text or the object has no text box.
 For Plains, [mana symbol] is {W}; for Islands, {U}; for Swamps, {B}; for Mountains, {R}; and for Forests, {G}.
 See rule 107.4a.
-Also see rule 605, "Mana Abilities." - 305.7.
+See also rule 605, "Mana Abilities." - 305.7.
 If an effect sets a land's subtype to one or more of the basic land types, the land no longer has its old land type.
 It loses all abilities generated from its rules text, its old land types, and any copy effects affecting that land, and it gains the appropriate mana ability for each new basic land type.
 Note that this doesn't remove any abilities that were granted to the land by other effects.
 Setting a land's subtype doesn't add or remove any card types (such as creature) or supertypes (such as basic, legendary, and snow) the land may have.
 If a land gains one or more land types in addition to its own, it keeps its land types and rules text, and it gains the new land types and mana abilities. - 305.8.
 Any land with the supertype "basic" is a basic land.
 Any land that doesn't have this supertype is a nonbasic land, even if it has a basic land type. - 305.9.
 If an object is both a land and another card type, it can be played only as a land.
-It can't be cast as a spell. - 306.
-Planeswalkers - 306.1.
-A player who has priority may cast a planeswalker card from his or her hand during a main phase of his or her turn when the stack is empty.
-Casting a planeswalker as a spell uses the stack.
-(See rule 601, "Casting Spells.") - 306.2.
-When a planeswalker spell resolves, its controller puts it onto the battlefield under his or her control. - 306.3.
-Planeswalker subtypes are always a single word and are listed after a long dash: "Planeswalker - Jace."
-Each word after the dash is a separate subtype.
-Planeswalker subtypes are also called planeswalker types.
-Planeswalkers may have multiple subtypes.
-See rule 205.3j for the complete list of planeswalker types. - 306.4.
-If a player controls two or more planeswalkers that share a planeswalker type, that player chooses one of them, and the rest are put into their owners' graveyards.
-This is called the "planeswalker uniqueness rule."
-See rule 704. - 306.5.
-Loyalty is a characteristic only planeswalkers have. - 306.5a The loyalty of a planeswalker card not on the battlefield is equal to the number printed in its lower right corner. - 306.5b A planeswalker is treated as if its text box included, "This permanent enters the battlefield with a number of loyalty counters on it equal to its printed loyalty number."
-This ability creates a replacement effect (see rule 614.1c). - 306.5c The loyalty of a planeswalker on the battlefield is equal to the number of loyalty counters on it.
+It can't be cast as a spell.